junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean stares at it, his own fingers hovering around it, wanting to hold his wrist but not daring to touch.
 He feels a sick wrenching sensation in his gut again.
 He doesn't know what to do.

 "Goddammit, you hurt yourself."
-Dean rubs his eyes.
+Dean rubs his eyes tiredly.
 "How the hell am I supposed to find some ghost bandage for you?"

 Cas takes his hand back.
 "I'm sure I'll be fine."